 Why I am telling you this?
 Because my story pretty much ticks all the possible boxes of why middle names are fun, and how to choose one.
-And also things to consider in terms of your child actually admitting to theirs!
+And also: things to consider in terms of your child actually admitting to theirs!

 So where did middle names even spring from?
 Apparently the first ever recording of the term ‘middle name’ appeared in a Harvard University publication in 1835.
 But the tradition is much older than that.

-So why would you choose a middle name?
+So why choose a middle name?

 There are no hard and fast rules of course, and you don’t actually need one.
 But there are some good reasons to consider whacking something between first name and last.

-- Keeping it nice: It can be a handy tool in the quest for family diplomacy, for instance.
+- Keeping it nice: It can be a handy tool in the quest for family diplomacy.
 A friend of mine married someone with a long family heritage of naming a first born boy a particular name she really didn’t like.
 But because she didn’t want to be the first one to break ranks on an ancient family tradition – she suggested they make it their son’s middle name.
 Crisis averted.

 - Can’t decide: Or maybe you’re debating between two names for your baby that you just don’t know how to reconcile or agree on.
 Easy peasy, just stick them together!